wultra/docucheck/docs/Story-Behind.md

 # The story behind DocuCheck

 Despite the fact, that [Wultra](https://wultra.com) is a small company, we suddenly realized, that we wrote a lot of technical documentation about our products.
-All that Markdown files were placed across multiple repositories, hosted at github's wiki (per source code repository), so it was quite confusing for our customers to get the right information for the right version of the product.
+All that Markdown files were placed across multiple repositories, hosted at GitHub's wiki (per source code repository), so it was quite confusing for our customers to get the right information for the right version of the product.
 At this point, we decided to create a [dedicated portal for developers](https://developers.wultra.com), which supposed to serve all the documentation at one place, for multiple versions.
 The [jekyll](https://jekyllrb.com) was the right choice as a tool for a static site generation.

 The first version of the portal was manually created with minimum automation support.
 We had a script which cloned all that wiki pages into one folder, then ran a few black-magic regexps to fix the links and then, we had to fix all the cross-repository links manually.
 That's how the documentation for our [2018.06 Release](https://developers.wultra.com/docs/2018.06/) was born :)